gigatroll/ciphernaut/README.md

 # ciphernaut
-Simplifies using multiple overlay networks such as Tor and I2P simultanously
+Simplifies using multiple overlay networks such as Tor and I2P simultanously.